TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Related work

-Early deep-learning models for video-based phase recognition consisted of a CNN for feature extraction and an LSTM network for temporal modeling \cite[chapter 6.4]{twinanda2017vision}.
-Later, Czempiel \emph{et al.} \cite{czempiel2020tecno} proposed to use \emph{TeCNO}, a \emph{multi-stage TCN (MS-TCN)} \cite{farha2019ms}, as temporal model.
-The model consists of multiple stages, where each stage consists of several layers with \emph{dilated} \cite{yu2015multi} temporal convolutions (i.e., 1D~convolutions along the temporal dimension), see Fig.~\ref{fig:tcn}.
-To increase the receptive field, the dilation factor doubles at each layer.
-Subsequent stages are meant to refine the predictions of the previous stages.
-For online recognition, \emph{causal} dilated convolutions \cite{oord2016wavenet} are used, meaning that convolutions are computed over the current and preceding time steps only.
-Yi \emph{et al.} \cite{yi2022not} suggested to train such multi-stage models \emph{not end-to-end}, but to apply disturbances to the intermediate feature sequences during training.
-Recently, Kadkhodamohammadi \emph{et al.} \cite{kadkhodamohammadi2022patg} introduced \emph{PATG}, which uses a \emph{SE-ResNet} \cite{hu2018squeeze} as feature extractor and a graph neural network as temporal model.
+Early models for video-based phase recognition consisted of a CNN for feature extraction and an LSTM network as temporal model \cite[chapter 6.4]{twinanda2017vision}.
+Later, Czempiel \emph{et al.} \cite{czempiel2020tecno} proposed \emph{TeCNO} for temporal modeling (Fig.~\ref{fig:architectures}a).
+TeCNO is a TCN with multiple stages \cite{farha2019ms}, where subsequent stages refine predictions of previous stages.
+Each stage consists of several layers with dilated temporal convolutions (Fig.~\ref{fig:tcn}), where the dilation factor doubles at each layer.
+For online recognition, \emph{causal} dilated convolutions \cite{oord2016wavenet} are used, i.e., convolutions are computed over the current and preceding time steps only.
+Yi \emph{et al.} \cite{yi2022not} suggested to train multi-stage models \emph{not end-to-end}, but to apply disturbances to the intermediate predictions during training.
+Recently, Kadkhodamohammadi \emph{et al.} \cite{kadkhodamohammadi2022patg} introduced \emph{PATG}, which uses a SE-ResNet as feature extractor and a graph neural network as temporal model.
 Zhang \emph{et al.} \cite{zhang2022retrieval} proposed a reinforcement learning approach to retrieve phase transitions for offline recognition.